PradeepSinghMakwana/sheep_tracking/README.md

 ```
 For it to work best, the deep sort model used in test_on_video needs training on moving sheep data.
 I am just using a model trained on moving humans just like MOT challenge.

-This project is completely my creation (although, I have used some demo files) which wasn't paid by one of my freelancer.com clients.
-But it's needed by many good people.
-So, I make it public.
+This project is completely my creation (although, I have used some demo files).
 It's here you can use it for free.
 For any questions, just create an issue.

 Original Author: Pradeep Singh Makwana (pradeepsinghmakwana@gmail.com)